mochi-hpc-experiments/python-io-pipeline-bench/README.md

 This method uses true processes (analogous to what you would get by forking) to execute concurrent pipelines.
 This introduces a few caveats:
-* There isn't a good way to share a file descriptor across processes.
+* There isn't any way to share a file descriptor across processes.
 So each pipeline has to do it's own file open and file close.
 We use a barrier to synchronize them before starting the timed part of the pipeline.
 * In order for processes to share a barrier, the barrier must be passed as an argument so that it can be properly pickled.
+It must also be created in a multiprocessing manager.
 * Generally speaking, you have to be thoughtful about how to exchange state across processes.